Dangerous Goods Vs Hazardous Substances

 • Petroleum products

-We categorize them into nine classes here in Australia (as detailed in page 42 of this copy of the Australian Code for the Transport of Dangerous Goods by Road & Rail):
+In Australia, we categorise DGs into nine classes, as detailed in page 42 of this copy of the Australian Code for the Transport of Dangerous Goods by Road & Rail:

 • Class 1: Explosives